 The United States commemorates the 1776 adoption of the Declaration of Independence every year with a day off work, a day spent with family and some great barbecue.
 Another celebration synonymous with July 4 is fireworks, but fireworks can have a negative effect on many people.
-Fireworks can cause anxiety, fear and difficult memories for men and women who suffer from post traumatic stress disorder, or PTSD..
+Fireworks can cause anxiety, fear and difficult memories for men and women who suffer from post traumatic stress, or PTS.
 If you or someone you love experiences this type of reaction to fireworks, it’s still possible to celebrate our great country’s independence without fear or worry.

 Have a cookout.

 Fire up the grill and throw on some burgers and hot dogs for your friends and family.
 Make it a potluck and have people bring their favorite side dish or dessert to share.
 Put on a themed barbecue with red, white and blue decorations and some fun recipes.

 Our country is beautiful, so celebrate the independence our forefathers gave us and discover the beauty on your own.
 Find a great camping spot and pack up the family for a long weekend, or search for a gorgeous river and take the family fishing.
 Whatever your outdoor adventure of choice, indulge in it to celebrate our great country.